Blazingkevin/30DaysOfCode/README.md

 Do not use inbuilt math functions apart from the following excemptions: pow, round, random for javascript and their equivalent in other languages.

+## Day 9: Na-Ru-To
+Write a function that takes in an integer and returns an array with elements described below:
+For every number between 1 and the input argument included, check if the number is divisble by 2,3 or 5.
+If the number is divisible by 2, the number is replaced by Na. if the number is divisible by 3, it is replaced by Ru.
+If the number is divisble by 5, it is replaced by To.
+Numbers that are divissible by more than one of these numbers are replaced by the individual syllables seperated by hyphen. eg 6 is replaced by "Na-Ru", 10 is replaced by "Na-To".
+30 is replaced by "Na-Ru-To".
+Numbers that are not divisible by these numbers remain as is.
+The output is an array with arrangement of the replacement elements maintaining their original numerical order.
+1 is included
+##### Example:
+naruto(10) returns [1,"Na","Ru","Na","To","Na-Ru",7,"Na","Ru","Na-To"]

+## Day 10: Simple Signup validator
+Write a function that takes in 2 strings.
+The first one is the email address, the second is the password and returns an object specified below.
+Without using regex, verify that the email address is valid.
+If valid, create an object with property "email" and assign as true else, assign as false.
+For the password verify that it has at least one Uppercase letter, at least one lowercase letter, at least one alphanumeric character, at least one number and at least 8 character long.
+If the password is valid, let the object have property "password" assigned to true else, false.
+##### Example:
+validate("akinwandeakiboluwarin@gmail.com","YOucan'tgetmyPassword1") returns {email:true , password:true}